 What is the effect of propagating ferns from cuttings?

-Propagating ferns from cuttings can have several effects, such as creating new plants that are genetically identical to the parent plant, increasing the number of plants in your collection or garden, and potentially saving money by not having to purchase new plants.
+Propagating ferns from cuttings, specifically learning how to propagate ferns from cutting, can have several effects, such as creating new plants that are genetically identical to the parent plant, increasing the number of plants in your collection or garden, and potentially saving money by not having to purchase new plants.
 Additionally, propagating ferns from cuttings can be a fun and rewarding way to learn about plant propagation and to grow your gardening skills.

 How do you propagate ferns from spores?